FAQ (Frequently Asked Questions) on Intelligence

 What Is the g Factor?

-The phenomenon of positive intercorrelations in the set of mental abilities (called “positive manifold”) has been described as “probably the most reproduced result of all psychology” (Deary, 2000).
+The phenomenon of positive inter-correlations among mental abilities (called the “positive manifold”) has been described as “probably the most replicated finding in all of psychology” (Deary, 2000).

 What does “Indifference of Indicators” mean?